 Bitcoin vs Ethereum

 Bitcoin, the first ever cryptocurrency, was designed as a method for transferring wealth.
-In comparison, Ethereum was designed as a network for the construction of decentralised computer applications (dapps).
-While offering different functions, it's the use of blockchains that forms the strongest connection between these two cryptocurrency protocols.
+In comparison, Ethereum is a blockchain-based platform designed for the construction of decentralised computer applications (dapps).

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific provider, service or offering.
 It is not a recommendation to trade.